 Care must be taken to not injure the vascular pedicle during the closing ostectomies.
 Therefore, the periosteum should be freed from the bone resected during the closing ostectomy and retracted carefully during the bone cuts.
 Stripping of excess periosteum for the closing ostectomy will put vascular supply to the segment at risk.

-The bone should be contoured to match the overlaying plate as much as possible to avoid large bone-plate gaps.
-This will usually require performing closing ostectomies on the bone flap.
+The bone should be contoured to the overlying plate as much as possible to avoid large bone-plate gaps.
+This will usually require performing closing ostectomies (wedge) on the bone flap.
 The individual segments should not be less than 2.5 cm in length.

 Fixation of the bone graft